Speech recognition software is an ever increasing part of our lives, though thankfully not like the sci-fi movies of the ’90s led us to believe.

 Engineers have to program that ability into the device; they conduct data collection of these ambient sounds and “tell” the device to filter them out.

 Another factor is the way humans naturally shift the pitch of their voice to accommodate for noisy environments; speech recognition systems can be sensitive to these pitch changes.

 Humans and Technology “Learn” in Similar Ways

 From day one of the child’s life, they are hearing language used all around them.
 Parents speak to the child knowing that they can’t answer yet.
 But, even though the child doesn’t respond, they are absorbing all kinds of verbal cues; intonation, inflection, and pronunciation.

 It takes five or six years for a child to be able to have a full conversation, and then we spend the next 15 years in school collecting more data and increasing our vocabulary.

 Whereas humans have refined our process, we are still figuring out the best practices for computers.
 We have to train them in the same way our parents and teachers trained us.
-And that training involves a lot of innovative thinking, manpower, and research.
+And that training involves a lot of manpower, research, and innovative methods.